mannansiddiqui/Deploy-a-React-app-on-an-EC2-instance-via-a-Jenkins-pipeline/README.md

-# Deploy a React app on an EC2 instance via a Jenkins pipeline
+# Deploy a React app on an EC2 instance using a Jenkins pipeline

 #### Description: